Cody to the World! Celebrating 100 years at the Buffalo Bill Center of the West

 The Center and its mission “to inspire, educate, and engage global audiences through an authentic experience with the American West” helped shape the identity of the American West through art, science, culture, and history to connect to a place and spirit found nowhere else on earth.

-Cody to the World! opened to the public in the Center of the West’s Special Exhibitions Gallery on June 3, 2017, and runs through February 4, 2018.
+Cody to the World! opened to the public in the Center of the West’s Special Exhibitions Gallery on June 3, 2017, and closed February 4, 2018.
 Cody to the World is supported in part by a grant from the Wyoming Arts Council.

 A few highlights from this special exhibition

-In addition to the overall Center theme, each of our five museums shares pieces related to our Centennial.
+In addition to the overall Center theme, each of our five museums shared pieces related to our Centennial.